Hypercubed/cv/README.md

 ### Technical Scientist / Web Visualization Development
 - Designed and developed various web sites and web applications in support of a large international consortium research project including the consortium website [](http://fantom.gsc.riken.jp).
-- Developed web applications for retrieval and visualization of large genomic datasets using node.js, d3js and angularjs [](http://fantom.gsc.riken.jp/5/tet/).
+- Developed web applications for retrieval and visualization of large genomic datasets using node.js, d3js and angularjs .
-- Performed bioinformatic analysis of CAGE sequencing on RNA isolated from human and mouse samples.
+- Performed bioinformatic analysis of deepCAGE sequencing on RNA isolated from human and mouse samples.
 - Contributed to the code base of a powerful web based scientific collaborations, data integration, and omics visualization tool.
 - Contributed to and co-authored several publications.

-## Boeing S&IS / El Segundo, 2000 – 2011
+## Boeing S&IS / El Segundo, 2000 - 2011

-### Senior Scientist / Engineering
+### Senior Scientist / Survivability Engineering
 - Developed in-depth understanding of space environment effects and knowledge across broad scientific topics such as molecular gas dynamic, diffusion, sublimation, thin film optics, radiation, and plasma physics.
 - Responsible for modeling of contamination on satellite optical systems due to molecular and particulate contamination, plume impingement of electric and liquid propulsion systems, and evaluation of gas flow within complex vessel for susceptibility to multipaction.
 - Responsible for statistical analysis of spacecraft reliability under the influence of micro-meteoroid bombardment.